smap-consulting/fieldTask4/README.md

         git clone https://github.com/YOUR-GITHUB-USERNAME/fieldTask4.git

-1. The v6.809 branch is the default branch
+1. The "main" branch is the default branch

 1. Use Android Studio to import the project